Rhinoceros 3D Tutorials

 So we told the starting point and the length, now all that is left is the orientation.
 While pressing 'shift' on the keyboard, hold the mouse around the point as indicated in the image.
 Pressing shift is the same as turning on 'ortho', so this limits your rotation to every 90°.
 When placed correctly, click to complete the triangle shape.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - 2D drawing

 Select the triangle and go to 'transform/move'.
 Turn on object snaps and select the center snap.
-Now move over the triangles edge as shown, untill the 'Cen' indication comes forward, and the cursor point moves to the center of the triangle.
+Now move over the triangles edge as shown, until the 'Cen' indication comes forward, and the cursor point moves to the center of the triangle.
 Click.

-Rhinoceros 3D tutorial - Click to enlarge
+Rhinoceros 3D tutorial - 2D drawing

 Then turn on 'end' object snap too, and move to the 0,0,0 point, where the end point of the triangle is located.
 Snap to that end point and click.